box/developer.box.com/content/guides/webhooks/v2/signatures-v2.md

 Compare the value of the `BOX-SIGNATURE-PRIMARY` header to the digest created with the primary key, and the value of the `BOX-SIGNATURE-SECONDARY` header to the digest created with the secondary key.
-Make sure to use a timing-safe comparison between HMACs to prevent timing attacks.
+Make sure to use a timing-safe comparison between signatures to prevent timing attacks.

 <Tabs>
   <Tab title='Node'>